scollier/summit2014DockerLab/02-Getting-To-Know-Docker.md

 Check the logs on the host to ensure the bind mount was successful.

     journalctl | grep -i "This is a log from Summit"

+##**1.4 Control that Service!**

+We can control services with systemd.
+Systemd allows us to start, stop, and control which services are enabled on boot, among many other things.
+In this section we will use systemd to enable the *nginx* service to start on boot.

+Here is the systemd unit file that needs to be created in order for this to work.
+The content below needs to be placed in the */etc/systemd/system/nginx.service* file.

+    [Unit]
+    Description=nginx server
+    After=docker.service

+    [Service]
+    ExecStart=/usr/bin/docker run -d -t -p 80:80 summit/nginx

+    [Install]
+    WantedBy=multi-user.target

+Now control the service.
+Enable the service on reboot.

+    systemctl enable nginx.service

+Start the service.
+When starting this service, make sure there are no other containers using port 80 or it will fail.

+    docker ps
+    systemctl start nginx.service
+    systemctl status nginx.service

+Stop the service.

+    systemctl stop nginx.service
+    systemctl status nginx.service

+Check to ensure the service starts on boot.

+    reboot
+    systemctl status nginx.service

+It's that easy!

 **Lab 1 Complete!**